PHI and PII: How they impact HIPAA compliance and your marketing strategy

 As a result, not all health information acquired by organizations constitutes PHI.
 For example, phone numbers and residential addresses alone are not PHI.
 But if this data is connected with details about a health condition, treatment plan, or other particular health information, it would transform from PII to PHI.

-In a Bulletin, the Office for Civil Rights (OCR) at the HHS stated that PII collected on a covered entity’s website or app is PHI, even if the individual does not have an existing relationship with the entity.
-Moreover, it’s considered PHI even if the identifiable data
+In a Bulletin, the Office for Civil Rights (OCR) at the HHS states that healthcare information collected on a regulated entity’s website or app generally is considered PHI even if:

 For more details on what qualifies as PHI, visit the HIPAA journal.